jreyesr/n8n-nodes-tesseractjs/README.md

 * Add the ability to extract all images from a PDF and process them, in addition to single images (closes [#4](https://github.com/jreyesr/n8n-nodes-tesseractjs/issues/4))

+### v1.4.1

+* Adds proper handling for images that are repeated across pages (e.g. logo on header, page background, image that was copy-pasted on several pages), which are stored separately from page-specific images

 ## Developer info

 ```bash